mia-platform/documentation/docs/runtime_suite/crud-service.md

 #### Example of a Collection with only predefined Properties

-If you create a CRUD without any configuration in the DevOps Console you will create a schema with the predefined properties.
-When you POST on that CRUD you will obtain the following item.
+If you create a CRUD named `empty` without any configuration in the DevOps Console you will create a schema with the predefined properties.
+When you POST on that CRUD you will obtain the following document.

 ```bash
 curl --request GET \